glowkeeper/heroku-client-server-test/README.md

 Finally, you must configure your GitHub Actions workflow [configuration file](/.github/workflows/main.yml) - change the value for _heroku\_app\_name_ to some unique name for your Heroku application (it must be unique otherwise your app will fail to deploy), and change _heroku\_email_ to your email address.

 To monitor your newly configured workflow, whenever you push to main on your repository, visit the GitHub repo, and click _Actions_.
-Then click on the _Deploy_ workflow, and click on the latest workflow run - if you've been fast enough, it should still be running (since the linter has to `npm install`, which should take a minute or two, and the Heroku deploy takes equally as long).
+Then click on the _Deploy_ workflow, and click on the latest workflow run - if you've been fast enough, it should still be running  (since both the lint and test runs need to has to `npm install`, which should take a minute or two, and the Heroku deploy takes equally as long).

 ## Run Locally